Tier 2 Sponsorship Licence

 Once granted, a sponsorship licence allows you to make an application to employ a person (or continue to employ a person).

-Various monitoring duties are expected to be followed and reported to the Home Office visa the SMS system.
+Additionaly, various reporting duties required to maintain sponsorship.
 Any and all changes no matter the scope and size need to reported.

-Companies in the UK that wish to employ skilled workers from outside the European Union (or more precisely the EEA and Switzerland) must apply for a sponsorship licence.
+Companies in the UK that wish to employ skilled workers from outside the European Union (or more precisely the EEA and Switzerland) must apply for a Tier 2 Sponsorship Licence.

-UKVI (UK Visas and Immigration) may conduct an announced (or usually an unannounced) visit to inspect your place of business.
-The purpose of this visit is to see if you are trustworthy and capable of carrying out your duties.
+Moreover, UKVI (UK Visas and Immigration) may conduct an announced (or usually an unannounced) visit to inspect your place of business.
+Furthermore, the purpose of this visit is to see if you are trustworthy and capable of carrying out your duties.

 The licence you need depends on whether the workers you want to fill your jobs are:

-Tier 2 - Skilled workers with long-term job offer
+Tier 2 Sponsorship Licence – Skilled workers with long-term job offer

 It is possible to acquire both.